Unicast communication: One to One¶

 A data packet is a piece of data sent over a network.
 This piece of data has an actual message part (for example, an image or a text) and one or more header parts.
 A header contains helpful information for protocols like the sender and receiver IP addresses.

 The figure above shows how the data and one header forms a data packet.
 In this figure, as well as the sender and receiver addresses, the example header also includes a message type.
-Message type tells the receiver whether it is receiving, for example, a text or an image.
-Remember, in the previous chapters, your programmed your receivers to receive a specific type of message.
-If your packets contained a header with the message type, then it would be easier to write the receiver program.
+Message type tells the receiver what type of a message it is receiving, for example, whether it is a text or an image.
+This helps the receiver micro:bit to decide how to process, for example, display the message.

 Programming: Sending and receiving unicast messages¶

-In this section, you will program your micro:bits to send and receive unicast messages completing four tasks.
+To program unicast communication, you will need to complete four tasks.
 To start with, you need two micro:bits.

-For unicast to work, your radio should receive all messages sent, but your program should read only the ones that are addressed to you.
+For unicast to work, micro:bits should receive all messages sent, but the program should read only the ones that are addressed to the intended receiver.
 This is like seeing all the post coming into your house, but only opening the envelopes with your name on.

 Task 1: Configure your radio¶